srinitishkumar/TEXT-TO-AVATAR-APPLICATION/README.md

 ├── index.tsx              # Entry point of the app
 └── styles/                # CSS and styling files Features to Add in Production
+API Integration:Implemented Vite is likely being used as the build tool for this application, but it's important to understand Vite's role in the tech stack:
-API Integration: Set up a backend (Node.js with Express) to securely handle the Vidnoz API key and proxy requests to Vidnoz's Text-to-Avatar API.
+Vite is primarily a frontend build tool and development server, not a backend technology.
+It's designed to provide fast development experiences for frontend applications built with frameworks like React, Vue, Angular, etc. to securely handle the Vidnoz API key and proxy requests to Vidnoz's Text-to-Avatar API.
 Avatar Caching: Store generated avatars for reuse and reduce API calls.
 Advanced Error Handling: Implement more detailed error feedback based on API responses.
 Rate Limiting: Prevent spamming of API requests by users.